 Possibly our favourite thing that we did in Scotland!
 The Cairngorm reindeer herd is Britain’s only free ranging reindeer herd and they can be found in the Cairngorm mountains.
 The Cairngorm Reindeer Centre is located in Glenmore Village, just outside of Aviemore.
 Reindeers have lived here since 1952 when they were introduced by Mikel Utsi and his wife.

-The reindeer centre carry out daily hill trips so that members of the public can go and see the reindeers and even feed them.
+The reindeer centre has a car park on site and they carry out daily hill trips so that members of the public can go and see the reindeers and even feed them.
 Knowledgeable guides take the group out into the hills where the reindeers can be found, and explain all you need to know about them.

 The hill trip costs £20 per adult and £15 for children, with children under 3 being free.